South Australia Medical Imaging (SAMI)

 As many scans require an injection, we can use a local anaesthetic cream on the injection site to help take the "ouch" out of the injection.
 This can help your child feel less discomfort, and less distress if your child is nervous about injections.

-The anaesthetic cream is applied 1hour before the scan starts.
+The anaesthetic cream is applied 30 minutes before the scan starts.
 When your appointment is made, you will be given the anaesthetic cream time as well as the scan time.
 It is important that you arrive at the appointments on time to make sure the cream has the best chance of working properly.

 Can my child eat and drink before the scan?